Varun-Bhandari/GolfBalls/README.md

 # GolfBalls
-Compare two types of golf balls by performing a t-test on their observations.
+Compare two types of golf balls by performing a t-test on their observation.